MattsWhatChuGet/COS301-FoundationsOfProgrammingLanguages/HW03/README.txt

     2. Write rules for the different situations a List will be in to match the expected behavior

     ## 3.2 Defining a List
+    My first attempt will be to :
+        1. Create a token called 'LIST'
+        2. Define it as "'(' [expression ',']* ')'"